-As Utah pushes through a summer fraught with the danger of flames from crackling wildfires, Canyons is announcing a ban of all unauthorized fireworks on District properties over the summer months.
+As Utah pushes through a summer fraught with the danger of crackling wildfires, Canyons is announcing a ban of all unauthorized fireworks on District properties.

 Signs prohibiting the use of fireworks on CSD campuses will be posted at schools in the coming days.
 The districtwide ban on fireworks — the first in Canyons’ history — has been put into place to support a statewide effort to promote public safety during a drought-riddled fire season.

-The decision to ban fireworks on CSD playgrounds, playing fields, and parking lots comes right as Utah Gov. Spencer Cox announces a temporary ban on fireworks in high-risk areas across the state.
+The decision to ban fireworks on CSD playgrounds, playing fields, and parking lots comes right as Utah Gov. Spencer Cox announces a temporary ban on fireworks across the state.

 The governor’s order, which was announced Thursday, June 25, prohibits fireworks on all unincorporated private land, state-owned land, and in areas where neighborhoods border dry brush and mountain terrain.